Skip to main content

 If your child faints again, call your pediatrician again.
 A more comprehensive evaluation may be necessary.
 It isn’t always possible to figure out why a child is fainting.
 However, doctors can check for some of the serious medical conditions that might be causing the fainting.

 Your pediatrician may also refer you to a pediatric cardiologist, a doctor who specializes in heart problems in children.
 The pediatric cardiologist will listen to your child’s heart and ask questions about the circumstances that led to fainting, your child’s medical history and your family's medical history.
-The doctor may order an electrocardiogram (ECG or EKG), a record of the electrical activity of your child’s heart, to determine whether a heart problem may have caused the fainting.
+The doctor may order an (ECG or EKG), if not already performed.
+Depending on the results of this initial evaluation, the cardiologist might order other tests, such as an echocardiogram, exercise stress test, a transtelephonic monitor or a Holter monitor.

 Treatment for syncope